brahim121999/Fitness-Program-Recommendation-Project-React-Flask/README.md

 ```

 * Don't forget to add the API keys that we will send you via email into the openai_service.py and the pincone_service.py files
-* Due to github rules we can't upload the .env file
+* Due to github rules we can't upload the .env file that contains the keys

 And finally, the application will run on the following URL: http://127.0.0.1:5000